128technology/docs/docs/config_ha_vrrp.md

 sidebar_label: Dual Router High Availability and VRRP
 ---

-The release of the 5.4 software includes VRRP as a configuration option, as well as a new service route parameter, `enable-failover`, to provide failover on both the dual router and the dual node HA configuration.
+The release of the 5.4 software includes VRRP as a configuration option, as well as a new service route parameter, `enable-failover`, to provide failover across multiple service-routes that have this flag set.

 The following sample configuration provides context for using vrrp and enabling service route failover to provide failover on a dual router high availability configuration.

 ## Configure the Primary Router